sdziallas/comp55/docs/labs/10-Timer.md

 For example,
-you could add a label that is continually updated or set in ```actionPerformed``` that would update the number of green squares that you have removed from the screen (see version on the left).
+you could add a label that is continually updated or set in ```actionPerformed``` that would update the number of green squares that you have removed from the screen (see the version on the left).
-Or you could instead (or in addition) add in checks to say if there are more than ```MAX_ENEMIES``` on the screen, then stop the timer, remove everything an add a message telling them they lost.
+Or you could instead (or in addition) add in checks to say if there are more than ```MAX_ENEMIES``` on the screen, then stop the timer, remove everything and add a message telling them they lost.
 Lastly,
-it's fairly simple to give them some indicator of progress or score by simply on the lose screen presenting them with the ```numTimes``` variable, which is in a way, representative of how long they were able to last in playing the game (see version below).
+it's fairly simple to give them some indicator of progress or score.
+On game over, present them with the ```numTimes``` variable, which is representative of how long they were able to last in playing the game (see version below).
-Hopefully you can see how easy this is to extend and how much fun you can start to have in creating these things and making the game your own, with your own changes.
+Hopefully, you can see how easy this is to extend and how much fun you can start to have in creating these things and making the game your own, with your changes.
-Hopefully you see the powers that timers can have in making your programs more dynamic and more expressive.
+Hopefully, you see the powers that timers can have in making your programs more dynamic and expressive.

 ![label showing score during gameplay in lower left](lab10media/media/image5.png)![label showing game over with score](lab10media/media/image6.png)